jankazil/hrrr-data/README.md

 - **`hrrr-extract-sfc-vars`**: Process a single local HRRR GRIB2 file (previously downloaded) by converting it to netCDF and writing a new netCDF file that contains a pre-defined set of variables, with added long names and metadata attributes.

-- **`hrrr-plot-singlelevel-conus`**: Create a plot of every HRRR variable in the given netCDF file that has only the horizontal grid dimensions latitude and longitude, one PNG file per variable.
+- **`hrrr-plot-singlelevel-conus`**: Create a plot of every HRRR variable that has only the horizontal grid dimensions latitude and longitude in a given HRRR netCDF file, one PNG file per variable.
 Assumes that the netCDF file contains variables over CONUS.

-The pre-defined variables saved in netCDF files are:
+The pre-defined variables extracted and saved in netCDF files are:

   - Air temperature at 2 m above ground
   - Dew point temperature at 2 m above ground